Observation Practice

 "The unhurried observation — before reaching for a test kit, before doing a water change, before adding a product — is what ARA is built on."

 Observation is a skill, not just an intention.
-ARA describes several specific habits that build this capacity over time.
+ARA describes four specific habits that build this capacity over time — each targeting a different dimension of what it means to genuinely see a tank.

 These habits are proposals, not requirements.
 A keeper who has spent years with a specific tank may read it without a photographic baseline or a formal behavioural map — because the baseline is built into how they see the tank.
 Experienced keepers often describe this as intuitive observation: knowing something is off without being able to articulate exactly what changed.
 ARA does not rank this below systematic observation.
 Both are expressions of genuine reading capacity — one built explicitly, one accumulated tacitly.
 The habits above are most useful in the first year of a system, when tacit knowledge has not yet had time to form.
 Keepers who cannot observe at consistent daily times — due to shift work, travel, or other demands — build equivalent baselines by depth of attention when they do observe, rather than frequency.
 What matters is that observations are genuinely present, not that they follow a fixed schedule.